The iPhone XS is a tough one to crack

 I've done my fair share of drop tests in my time at CNET, and I've never come out of one without a broken phone.
 Until now.
-The iPhone XS didn't crack.
+Try as I might, the iPhone XS would't crack.

 I took Apple's new iPhone XS phone through my typical four-drop tests, the same one that cracked last year's iPhone X on the first fall.
 But while the new iPhone XS looks a lot like last year's X, with a stainless steel frame and glass on either side, this time it may just be that glass that sets the iPhone XS apart -- and above.